PerfectCarl/elementary-files-testing/trash.md

 ### TRASH-20
 Unmount a filesystem with trash folders.

 **Expected:** the filesystem is unmounted without emptying the trash.
-Note: the composite trash view still displays trashed files on the external filesystem but attempts to delete or restore them fail with an error dialog.
+The composite trash view no longer displays trashed files on the external filesystem.

 ### TRASH-21
 Secondary-click on a the bookmark of an external filesystem with trash folders containing files.